navasmontilla/CAELUM/doc/benchmark2.md

 jupyter notebook 2D_RPs.ipynb
 ```

-The initial condition for the Riemann problems consists of piecewise constant data in four different regions, identified as follows:
+The initial condition for the Riemann problems consists of piecewise constant data in four equal square regions in which the domain is divided, identified as follows:

 <table>
   <tr>